Spicy Hawaiian Calzone Recipe

-This is an easy calzone recipe that can be on the table in 25 short minutes!
+This is an easy calzone recipe that can be on the table in 25 short minutes (you, know as opposed to those long minutes)!
 Create a delicious Hawaiian pizza calzone that will be devoured by everyone!

-Spicy Hawaiian Calzones have become a favorite lately in this household!
-This is a easy calzone recipe just like your favorite Hawaiian Pizza!
-Pineapple, ham and jalapeños make these rock!
+Spicy Hawaiian Calzones have become a family favorite.
+This is a easy calzone recipe just like your favorite Hawaiian Pizza using pineapple, ham and jalapeños.

 Our local pizzeria serves a Spicy Hawaiian Pizza that I am obsessed with.
 I love it!
 It has the perfect ratios of cheese, meat, sweet and spicy.
 Like many of the items on my site, I tried to recreate it.

-I used jalapeños, but was a little disappointed with the initial heat.
-If your family doesn’t enjoy heat as much as mine, you can use only 1jalapeño or bottled, pickled jalapeños, which are generally less spicy.
+I used fresh jalapeños, but was a little disappointed with the initial heat.
+If your family doesn’t enjoy heat as much as mine, you can use only 1 jalapeño or bottled, pickled jalapeños, which are generally less spicy.
+Try one before adding to the recipe, as each pepper will have its own level of heat.

-If you crave more heat, substitute habanero peppers for jalapeños or do not discard the jalapeños seeds.
+If you crave more heat, substitute habanero peppers for jalapeños or don’t discard the jalapeños seeds.
 Clearly we like things hot, hot, hot.

 This Hawaiian food recipe is truly amazing.
-Made up of delicious ham, sweet pineapple, red onion, tomato sauce, jalapeños, and lastly gooey mozzarella, will make up the perfect savory calzone.
+Made up of delicious ham, sweet pineapple chunks, red onion, tomato sauce, jalapeños, and lastly gooey mozzarella, will make up the perfect savory calzone.

 While SPAM is a common joke in many continental state households, it is the norm on Hawaiian islands.
 They have found ways to make SPAM gourmet in many things, such as Hawaiian pizza.